openstack/ironic-specs/specs/approved/new-release-model.rst

 Releasing
 ---------

-* Releases for all deliverables are created on a loose bi-monthly basis, i.e. roughly every 2 months.
-Here *roughly* means that the team may decide to release a few days earlier (if the desired scope is already implemented) or later (if last minute merges are required).
+* Releases for all deliverables are evaluated on a loose bi-monthly basis, i.e. roughly every 2 months.
+If there are significant valuable changes, and a clear user interest in performing a release, we should do so.
+In most cases, this means a downstream distributor of Ironic is going to consume the release.

-  This gives 6 releases a year, 3 per each OpenStack cycle.
+  This gives up to 6 releases a year, 3 per each OpenStack cycle.

-* Two releases a year correspond to OpenStack named releases, other 4 happen between named releases.
-The former two happens always, the latter 4 can be skipped if a deliverable does not see notable changes within 2 months.
+* Two releases a year correspond to OpenStack named releases, the others happen between named releases.
+The former two happens always, the latter 4 can be skipped if there are no known consumers for that release or a deliverable does not see notable changes within 2 months.

 * One week of soft feature freeze is observed before every release. *Soft* implies that feature can still merge if they are considered low-risk or